-This type of litter is great for automatic litter boxes.
+This type of litter is also great for automatic litter boxes.

 Pros: Need to change it much less often than traditional non-clumping clay type so you’ll use less (and less in landfills).
-Controls odor well, absorbs better than clay
+Controls odor well, absorbs better than clay, much lighter, no dust

 Litter made of wood like pine pellets is another material some cat litters are made out of.
 Pine pellet litter absorbs liquid super well and then turns to sawdust, so you only have to sift out the sawdust and can keep the unused pellets.